Alice Through the Looking Glass (2016)

 Ignoring Time’s desperate pleas — having claimed that events ‘come and gone’ are incapable of being altered or changed — Alice commandeers the Chronosphere (a gyroscopic time-jumping device) traveling to ‘what came before,’ our leading lady determined to save the orange-haired loon’s future (by locating his fam-bam) before it’s too late — Time, who’s not on Alice’s side, hot on her heels every step of the way.
 Making matters worse, the banished bobbleheaded Red Queen (Helena Bonham Carter) is also lusting after the time-bending thingamajig with plans to rewrite history in order to satisfy her own deep-seeded desires.
 But unless the misplaced Chronosphere (a gizmo that controls the indefinite continued progress of existence within the realm, now a ticking time-bomb) is returned to its resting place, Underland’s own time may very well be up.

 Penned by Linda Woolverton — who also wrote the screenplay to Burton’s 2010 Alice — this femme-centric fairytale cleverly weaves in-and-out of Underland’s nutty timeline as Alice scampers from one hypnotic vista to the next, in a near-impossible race against Time.
-Audiences witness the roots behind the sibling rivalry that now separates the pasty White Queen Mirana (played by an airy-fairy Anne Hathaway) from her older sister Iracebeth, the Queen of Hearts, resulting in an origin type yarn of how the said queen grew into her Pop-Vinyl-like head, Helena Bonham Carter balancing the villainess’ bratty malevolence with that of a emotionally damaged child — powerful stuff indeed.
+Audiences witness the roots behind the sibling rivalry that now separates the pasty White Queen Mirana (played airy-fairily by Anne Hathaway) from her older sister Iracebeth, the Queen of Hearts, resulting in an origin type yarn of how the said queen grew into her Pop-Vinyl-like head, Helena Bonham Carter playing the villainess like an emotionally damaged child who masks her hurt with bratty malevolence.
 Viewers are also treated to the Hatter’s forlorn backstory — where we meet his stern ‘tough-love’ father, Zanik Hightopp (Rhys Ifans) — with Depp infusing the (otherwise) eccentric Hatter with a real sense of vulnerability and regret.

 But taking center stage, and giving possibly one of the best performances of his career, is Sacha Baron Cohen, Hugo (2011), who embodies Time, the 44-year-old funnyman imbuing the keeper of the clock with humor and cheek, perhaps channeling his inner Christoph Waltz; a scene in which the temporal ruler is teased with some time-based wordplay is a chucklesome showstopper — this a tip of the hat to Carrol, particularly the way in which the 18th Century author frivolously twisted his words, often giving them double, even triple meanings.
 And accompanying this walking-talking timekeeper are his clanging minions, Seconds — whom, when prompted, ‘transform’ into Minutes then Hours — these steampunk styled muppetoids led by the mustached manservant, Wilkins (voiced by Matt Vogel).